Physics-50/Module-1/docs/week1.md

 We begin our investigation of measuring $$\mu_s$$ by doing an initial exploration.
 Our goal is to come up with a hypothesis to test and a plan for how we will do so (an experimental design).
 In the Exploratory Phase it can be especially important to take detailed notes.
 Organizing a digital lab notebook and data spreadsheet can be tricky, so for Week 1 we are providing a [template for you to follow along with that we've assigned from Google Classroom](https://classroom.google.com/u/0/w/MzY5MzA2OTcxNzM4/t/all){:target="_blank"}.

 **Make sure you have this spreadsheet and your Module 1 Lab Notebook handy as you go through the content on this Week 1 page.
 Please note that we require you to use the provided spreadsheet/lab notebook.
 The shared spreadsheet will make it easier for us to troubleshoot if any issues come up and provides a historical record of your data collection.
 The spreadsheet/lab notebook assigned through Google classroom are the only documents you will have access to for the practicum at the end of the course.
 It is acceptable for lab partners to use one spreadsheet for collecting data.
-However, if you do so the partner whose spreadsheet was not used for data collection must 1) make a note in their spreadsheeting stating that the data was originally collected in your lab partners notebook and 2) Ensure you have a copy of the complete data set pasted into your own spreadsheet before leaving lab.
+However, if you do so the partner whose spreadsheet was not used for data collection must 1) make a note in their spreadsheeting stating that the data was originally collected in your lab partners notebook and 2) Ensure you have a copy of the complete data set pasted into your own Google classroom assinged spreadsheet before leaving lab.
 Discussion and collaboration is permitted and encouraged, but both partners are individually responsible for completing your own analysis for the checkpoints and deliverables and submitting your own work.**

 ## Preface
 If you have any questions outside of class, we encourage you to reach out to your classmates through the class Piazza site or come to office hours to talk to an instructor.
 [Sign up for the class Piazza site](https://piazza.com/hmc/spring2021/ph50)